-Available on PS4 (version tested) and Xbox One
+Available on PS4 (version tested), Xbox One

 Metal Gear Survive isn’t a Metal Gear game.
 It may have the name and a similar aesthetic, but aside from trying to use the franchise and some trinkets that come with that to entice people in, it doesn’t connect to the series in any significant way.
-Instead – as opposed to the steal action genre in which it fit so comfortably before – we now have a survival experience where your main goals are staying alive and trying to rescue your friends.
+Instead – as opposed to the stealth action genre in which it fit so comfortably before – we now have a survival experience where your main goals are staying alive and trying to rescue your friends.

 As you’d imagine, there’s a very over-the-top and bonkers storyline in place that ties this all together.
-Focusing on wormholes, infections and interdimensional travel, it makes as much sense as you want it to.
+Focusing on wormholes, infections and inter-dimensional travel, it makes as much sense as you want it to.
 Trying to keep up with its many edges is a job all in itself.
 In this regard, Survive is very much part of the Metal Gear family.

 It certainly isn’t the be-all and end-all, however; the spotlight is without doubt shining on what you’ll actually be doing.
-This is somewhat of an issue at the start: it’s overloaded with mechanics and systems that make it quite difficult to unravel initially.
+This is somewhat an issue at the start: it’s overloaded with mechanics and systems that make it quite difficult to unravel initially.
 You hunt animals, ensure you’re hydrated, and kill ‘Wanderers’ – Survive’s main enemy.
 However, events feel deliberately slow-paced and convoluted, and therefore, a bit boring.

 This is probably the idea, since the atmosphere behind the latest Metal Gear seems to be of great importance to Konami – and it’s somewhat intimidating.
 There isn’t a hint of anything resembling a bright colour, and despite being allowed to roam around in a vast environment, everything feels rather claustrophobic.
 That’s a plus, in many ways, since it keeps you on your toes.
 The problem is that it can easily become too much early on as you repeat the same process over and over again.